Louisiana Department of Education Aspiring Educator Summer Academy

 - Aspiring Educators from around the state enrolled in a Teacher Preparation Program, including those graduating spring 2026 may apply for coaching staff.

-- Teaching Professionals with teacher of record experience for 1 or more years are eligible for advising staff.
+- Teaching Professionals with teacher of record experience for 1 or more years are eligible to apply.

 - All staffing positions are paid.